MaxIV-KitsControls/Elogy/README.md

 Installation
 ============

 Requires Python 3.x (currently only tested with 3.5, 3.4 should work.)

+Also required is the `JSON1` extension to sqlite, which is an optional compile time option that is fairly new, and may or may not be enabled in your installation.
+It's available by default in recent Ubuntu versions, at least.
+If not, one way to get a compatible version is to use the "Anaconda" python distribution and installing `sqlite` from the `conda-forge` channel.
+If you don't want the whole distribution you can install "miniconda".

-To run with flask's built-in development server:
+To run elogy with flask's built-in development server, on port 8000:
 ```
 $ python -m venv env
 $ env/bin/pip install -r requirements.txt